PurposeOpen/Platform/README.md

 [documentation](http://docs.spreedly.com/gateways/adding) for adding a new gateway to the application.
 The `gateway_token` that gets returned should be added to the `config/constants.yml` for the given currency.

+## Post-Recurly Migration
+Per Spreedly, when the credit cards are transferred from Recurly to Spreedly, the recurly_id will be retained and mapped to the Spreedly payment_method_token.
+This relationship will be made available via a JSON file that Spreedly will provide.

+All active, recurring donations should be updated with their respective Spreedly payment_method_tokens.

+**Active, recurring donations for which you'd like to enqueue recurring payments for must have the following attributes set:**
+* `classification` - (`501-c-3` or `501-c-4`) is required by `SpreedlyClient#initialize` to create the correct Spreedly environment.
+* `currency` - will be required when the purchase is attempted on Spreedly
+* `frequency` - `one_off`, `weekly`, `monthly`, `annual`
+* `last_donated_at` - will be used to que up the next recurring payment for the given donation.
+* `payment_method_token` - will be used to pull down the credit card details and execute purchases
+* `subscription_amount` - the `amount_in_cents` of each recurring
+  payment

+### Donation#update_credit_card_via_spreedly
+Once the donation's `classification`, `last_updated_at`, and `payment_method_token` attributes are set, the donation's credit card information (which is required to execute a payment on a recurring donation) can be set via `Donation#update_credit_card_via_spreedly`.
+Once this is complete, a donation is ready to be enqueued for recurring payments.

+### Donation.enqueue_recurring_payments_from_recurly
+`Donation.enqueue_recurring_payments_from_recurly` is a temporary class method which can be called to schedule the next payment for donations which have been migrated from Recurly to Spreedly.
+For the donation to be enqueued for payment, it must be:
+* active
+* recurring
+* have `last_donated_at` set
+* have `payment_method_token` set